royen99/cryptobot-trader/README.md

 ✅ Directly makes the API request (using JWT's).\
 ✅ Handles API responses & errors, printing available balances or errors properly.\
 ✅ Uses config.json for credentials, keeping them separate from the script. \
+✅ **Built-in Web Dashboard** for real-time monitoring, holdings tracking, and configuration management. \
 ✅ Integrates with the [CryptoBot-Monitor](https://github.com/royen99/cryptobot-monitor) dashboard for real-time monitoring and alerts. \
-✅ Supports multiple cryptocurrencies with configurable settings. \
+✅ Supports multiple cryptocurrencies with **database-driven settings** (runtime reconfigurable). \
 ✅ Telegram bot integration for notifications on buy/sell actions.

 ## How It Works